Xcraft-Inc/xcraft-core-stones/README.md

 ## Create custom stones

-### For static type check and auto-complete
+### For static type check and autocomplete

 In this example, a custom `RegExp` type is created.
-It is only used for static type checking in the code editor and to be able to use auto-complete features.
+It is only used for static type checking in the code editor and to be able to use autocomplete features.
 It cannot be used to perform runtime validation.

 ```js
 // 1.
 Create an instance of `Type` and specify the generic parameter T.